 The best cameras 2020:

-Now just over a year old, the Z6 still retains its position as our best camera.
-Being a fantastic all rounder with superb handling, there's nothing yet which beats it in terms of versatility, usability and affordability.
+It may be approaching two years old, but the Nikon Z6 remains our favorite all-round camera.
+The Z6's age means it now offers excellent value, and has given Nikon time to flesh out the system's native lens lineup.
+A fantastic all-rounder with superb handling, there's nothing yet which beats it in terms of versatility, usability and affordability.
 The Z6 combines both excellent stills and 4K video quality with everything else that's key for a full-frame mirrorless camera.
-That means we get a lightweight and compact body that still manages to handle beautifully on account of a substantial and ergonomically designed grip.
+That means you get a lightweight and compact body that still manages to handle beautifully on account of a substantial and ergonomically designed grip.
 There's also a sharp and crisp 3.69-million dot viewfinder along with a responsive, and tilting touchscreen.
 The native lens range for the Z mount is expanding rapidly, but if there's something you need that's not covered then you can use F-mount optics via the optional FTZ adapter ($245 / £270 / AU$180).
-We've also been treated to features such as Eye AF for the past few months, which helps it to compete even more strongly against Sony's Alpha line.
-We love the Z6 – though the Sony A7 III (see below) isn't too far behind it.
+We've also been treated to features such as Eye AF recently, which helps it to compete even more strongly against Sony's Alpha line.
+We love the Z6, though the Sony A7 III (see below) isn't too far behind – and there are rumors that it could soon be joined by a more affordable Nikon Z5 sibling.

 - Read our in-depth Nikon Z6 review